Data Breach: 10 Ways to Prevent This Potential Nightmare

 6. Review Cybersecurity Policies with Staff on a Regular Basis

-Paper records and the following devices have the potential to cause a breach if the PHI is not properly destroyed or removed: laptops, desktops, smartphones, printer, copiers, USB (thumb) drives, and servers.
-Disposing of documents and devices that contain PHI, even if the information is dated, is essential to protecting your company from a breach.
+Paper records and electronic devices can cause a data breach if the PHI is not properly removed.
+This includes laptops, desktops, smartphones, printers, copiers, USB (thumbs) drives, and servers.
+Dispose of all documents and devices that contain PHI.
+Remember, even dated information can cause a data breach.
 Burning, shredding, and pulverizing are all acceptable methods for disposing of hard copy records.
 Clearing, purging, and physical destruction are all safe ways to rid devices of ePHI.
-While files or devices await destruction, they must be logged and kept in a secure receptacle8.
+Place files and devices awaiting destruction in a secure receptacle and keep a device disposal log.8

 8. Establish a Clear Bring Your Own Device Policy

 If you decide to allow employees to use their own devices, like cell phones or laptops, to work, you must have a strict BYOD policy in place.
-Some measures you need to consider implementing include: allowing the IT department to configure personal devices, encrypting devices, requiring regular password changes, etc. Additionally, employees must consent to have their devices wiped if they are lost or stolen9.
-All of these requirements must be communicated clearly and enforced.
+Some measures you need to consider implementing include: allowing the IT department to configure personal devices, encrypting devices, requiring regular password changes, etc. Your IT department reserves the right to wipe devices if they are lost or stolen.
+Employees should consent to this before using a personal device at work.9 All of these requirements must be communicated clearly and enforced.

 9. Enforce the Minimum Necessary Standard

-Different parties must have different levels of access to confidential information, and employees’ of access to PHI should be determined by their job responsibilities.
-This means that no one should see more than the bare minimum amount of PHI needed to complete their specific tasks.
-This is called the Minimum Necessary standard.
-In the recent Anthem Inc. breach, hackers were able to access 79 million people’s PHI because the company did not establish appropriate levels of access for different parties.
-Once the hackers gained entry into the system, they could see all available data10.
+Observe the Minimum Necessary Standard to prevent a data breach.
+This means different parties must have different levels of access to confidential information, and employees’ of access to PHI should be determined by their job responsibilities.
+No one should see more than the minimum amount of PHI needed to complete their specific tasks.
+In the recent Anthem Inc. breach, hackers obtained 79 million people’s PHI because the company did not establish appropriate levels of access for different parties.
+Once the hackers gained entry into the system, they could see all available data.10

 10. Review and Update Risk Analysis Quarterly